Cryptocxf/CVFL-Pro/README.md

-# ACV-FL: Adaptive Communication Optimization for Collusion-Resistant Verification Federated Learning
+# CVFL-Pro: Adaptive Communication Optimization for Federated Learning with Collusion-Resistant Verification
-ACV is a generic framework for federated learning for collusion-resistant verification with adaptive communication optimization (AOTop-k).
+CVFL-Pro is a generic framework for federated learning for collusion-resistant verification with adaptive communication optimization (AOTop-k).

 ## Experimental Environment
 * Ubuntu 20.04.5 LTS PC